Ourous/dirty/README.md

 # dirty

-A two-dimensional, lazily evaluated golfing language, implemented in Clean.
+A two-dimensional, lazily evaluated recreational language, implemented in Clean.